-After your store is approved, you can create your catalog.
+After your store is approved, you can create your feed.

 Things to keep in mind when creating a store

 - Store name is required and cannot be changed later and it will appear in your product ads, so accuracy is important.

 - Destination URL has to have been verified using Bing Webmaster Tools or a UET tag.
 It must also comply with URL formatting rules such as starting with a protocol (http:// or https://).

-- If you want to use the content API for creating and sending catalogs, you will need to get a tenant URL.
+- If you want to use the content API for creating and sending feeds, you will need to get a tenant URL.
 Learn more